taruntejae/aug-30-oct-04-2021/notes.md

 * Create a method with the annotation __@ExceptionHandler(<ExceptionType>.class)__
 * This method will automatically be called when the particular type exception is thrown in the application

+### Transaction management

+* Programatically(Bean-managed) and Declaratively(Container-managed)
+* __Programatic txn management__: You write code and specify where to start/end and when to commit/rollback?
+* __TransactionTemplate__ that you use to programmatically manage txns

+* __Declarative txn management__: You just declare in your code using annotations and leave the job to the container to manage txns
+* Very very less code
+* Programmatic or Declarative: Spring uses a __TransactionManager__ to provide txn